D2Arsenal/d2arsenal.com/README.md

 ## Contributing

 Please feel free to fork the repository and contribute through a Pull Request.
 Ideally, you write an issue about a bug or feature request before to ensure that your PR will be accepted 😊

+Feel free to join our Discord at https://www.d2arsenal.com/discord and ask any questions!